ombulabs/blog/_posts/2019-02-28-stripe-connect-part-1.md

   end
 end
 ```
-### Add `stripe_user_id` to our database
+### Step 4: Add `stripe_user_id` to our database

-If the response was successful we'll receive a `stripe_user_id` which represents the Stripe account that we just created.
+If the response was successful we'll receive a `stripe_user_id` which represents the Stripe account that we just connected.
 We should store that in our database so we know what's the Stripe Account of each `User` object.

 ```ruby
 # db/migrate/20190227164333_add_stripe_user_id_to_users.rb